nih-cfde/published-documentation/docs/about/portalguide.md

         *   RCB - The Record Created By, which is the GlobusAuth identity string (GUID) representing the creator of the record.
         *   RMB - The Record Modified By, which is the GlobusAuth identity string (GUID) representing the user who last modified the record.
         *   Id_namespace - A C2M2 column that represents the unique DCC namespace identifier assigned by the CFDE to the DCC.
-    *   BAG – This option is only available for the View Details page.
-Downloads the data to a .bag file used for storing ROS message data.
+    *   BDBAG – Downloads the data to a .bag file used for storing ROS message data.
 Use this option if you want to download large files or if a particular dataset includes many files.

-3. For File exports, an additional export option for **NCPI File Manifest** is available.
+    *   NCPI file manifest - for File exports.
 This option exports the BDBAG data plus the actual files associated with the record pages.
 The file includes the DRS_URI that includes a link to the file information.
 Note that the file must have a Persistent ID to view the DRS_URI.

 ### Save Searches